 Sonoma County's bakeries and patisseries are known for crafting delicious baked goods.
-Enjoy your coffee with fresh pastries, cakes, pies, tartes or savory baguettes at one of these wonderful cafes in wine country.
-Below is a list of some of the best bakeries in Sonoma County, which include famous names such as Costeaux French Bakery in Healdsburg, Boudin SF in Santa Rosa, and Basque Boulangerie Cafe in Sonoma.
-You'll also find outdoor patios with nice views.
-Of course there are many others.
-Find more culinary and restaurant listings here.
+Enjoy your coffee with fresh pastries, cakes, pies, tarts, or savory baguettes at one of these wonderful cafes in wine country.
+You'll also find outdoor patios with great views.

 On the sweeter side, the kitchen adds a treasure trove of spices, baked right in, for cookies, cakes (German chocolate is the bomb), scones (we love the ginger flavor), and breads like sinful cinnamon raisin.
 Fancier bites include Framboise chocolate cake slathered in raspberry sauce, and in a nod to modern tastes, you can request gluten-free and vegan recipes, too.

 Details: 6760 McKinley St. (in The Barlow), Sebastopol, 707-829-8101.
 Also at 1445 Town and Country Drive, Santa Rosa, 707-527-7654 .

 A Healdsburg institution since 1923, the European-style bakery specializes in sourdough, rustic batards, and sweet French bread, plus crunchy-crust ciabatta, multigrain loaves fermented with a touch of molasses, and many other recipes that take 24 to 48 hours to craft.